ProRank SEO

 Schema Integration

-Automatic schema markup with customizable types per content
+Automatic schema markup with customisable types per content

 15+ types